 Sustainable Duke is charged with reducing the environmental impact of Duke University, strategic planning for sustainability, educating the campus community regarding sustainability on campus, and developing programs to positively influence campus sustainability behavior and operations.

 Sustainable Duke started in 2004 when Duke hired its first sustainability staff member.
 The senior leadership solidified Duke's broad sustainability commitment in 2005 with the development of the Duke University Environmental Policy.
 The next large milestone was in 2007, when President Richard Brodhead signed the American College and University President's Climate Commitment (ACUPCC).
 This led to the development of Duke's first Climate Action Plan and the setting of goal for the university to become climate neutral by 2024.

-From then, the Duke Carbon Offsets Initiative (DCOI) was created to develop and enact the university's carbon offset strategy.
+From then, the Duke Carbon Offsets Initiative (DCOI) was created in 2009 to develop and enact the university's carbon offset strategy.
 The DCOI has developed a variety of offsets projects including swine waste-to-energy, residential energy efficiency and renewable energy, and urban forestry.
 As of 2022, the Duke Carbon Offsets Initiative was fully merged into Sustainable Duke with staff continuing to pursue high-quality offsets, while also identifying strategies for Duke University to continue to reduce on-campus emissions.

 Climate Neutrality Commitment

 Since Duke signed the American College and University Presidents' Climate Commitment, Duke set the goal to become climate neutral by 2024.
-This ambitious goal means that Duke will aggressively pursue climate neutrality in 2024 and beyond through a combination of on-campus reductions and carbon offets.
-Based on the 2009 Climate Action Plan estimates Duke plans to reduce GHG emissions on campus by 45% and offset the 185,000 metric tons of remaining GHG emissions.
+This ambitious goal means that Duke will aggressively pursue climate neutrality in 2024 and beyond through a combination of on-campus reductions and carbon offsets.
+Based on the 2019 Climate Action Plan estimates Duke plans to reduce GHG emissions on campus by 78% and use carbon offsets to reduce the remaining GHG emissions.
 Beyond 2024, Duke will continue to work to reduce emissions on campus through building energy efficiency, increases in central heating/cooling efficiency, and increase in alternative transportation use.